clemson-cal/vapor/README.md

 ## Description

-Vapor aims to define a minimal set of C++ programming primitives, needed to model PDE solvers.
-Vapor encourages a functional programming style, and facilitates concise and expressive C++ code:
+Vapor aims to define a minimal set of C++ programming primitives needed to model PDE solvers, and execute them on massively parallel compute hardware.

+Vapor encourages a functional programming style, and facilitates concise and expressive C++ code.
+For example, the following code implements a naive method to solve a 2d heat equation:

 ```c++
 auto i = vapor::indices(vec(N, N));